Yukigeshiki/gin-gql-test-go/README.md

 # go-gin-gql-test
-Testing GraphQL with the Go/Gin framework
+Testing GraphQL in Go using the Gin framework

 The project skeleton was created using: